Ship registration in Hong Kong: Preferential port dues

 Hong Kong registered ships can enjoy about 30% preferential port dues in mainland China ports since January 2000.
 In order to reduce port and light dues for Hong Kong registered ships, HKSAR expects to sign up agreements with other countries which have a two-tier charging system.

+Block registration incentive scheme

+The Marine Department announced on February 14, 2025 a refund scheme of the ship registration fee and the first-year annual tonnage charge called the Block Registration Incentive Scheme.

+If more than one eligible ship is registered with the Hong Kong Shipping Registry (HKSR) within 24 months, the owners of the ships concerned are eligible for a refund, with the view to attracting more shipowners to register their ships in Hong Kong.

 Shipping profit taxation

 Income derived from the international trade of Hong Kong registered ships is exempted from profits tax.
 HKSAR has also entered into bilateral double taxation relief agreements with 40 countries which include:

 Agreement for the avoidance of double taxation (DTA):

 Denmark, Germany, Netherlands, Norway, Singapore, Sri Lanka, United Kingdom, United States;